tilde-lab/yascheduler/README.md

 - `sleep_interval`

   Interval in seconds between task checks.
-  Set to a higher value if you are expecting a long running job.
+  Set to a higher value if you are expecting a long running jobs.

-  _Default_: `1`
+  _Default_: `10`

 - `input_files`